-Taiwan Semiconductor Manufacturing Co. is the world's largest dedicated chip foundry, with over 60% market share.
+Taiwan Semiconductor Manufacturing Co. is the world's largest dedicated chip foundry, with mid-60s market share in 2024.
 TSMC was founded in 1987 as a joint venture of Philips, the government of Taiwan, and private investors.
-It went public as an ADR in the us in 1997.
+It went public in Taiwan in 1994 and as an ADR in the US in 1997.
 TSMC's scale and high-quality technology allow the firm to generate solid operating margins, even in the highly competitive foundry business.
 Furthermore, the shift to the fabless business model has created tailwinds for TSMC.
-The foundry leader has an illustrious customer base, including Apple, AMD, and Nvidia, that looks to apply cutting-edge process technologies to its semiconductor designs.
-TSMC employs more than 73,000 people.
+The foundry leader has an illustrious base of customers, including Apple, AMD, and Nvidia, that look to apply its cutting-edge process technologies to their semiconductor designs.
+TSMC employs more than 83,000 people.

 The sum of declared dividends issued by a company for every ordinary share outstanding.